tuankhoin/HRL-UGV-Research-Project/src/communication_layer/ACCR_Comm/README.md

 ### Utility feedback switch
 Utility feedback switch (s<sub>utl</sub>) is a byte switch to decide whether the utility feedback is required or not.
 When s<sub>utl</sub> = 0x00 means it is not required and won't be sent, while 0x01 means it will be sent.

+### Reset switch
+Reset switch (s<sub>rst</sub>) is a byte switch to decide whether the robot is going to be reset in this initialization.
+When s<sub>rst</sub> = 0x00 means it will not be reset, while 0x01 means it will be reset.

+# TODO:
+- update the link of ACCR UTGV documentation.

 To use: Include the following line in your launch file:
   <node name="my_serial_node" pkg="my_serial_node" type="my_serial_node" />